OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 Once a URL scheme has been defined, multiple apps can register for any available scheme.
 For every application, each of these custom URL schemes must be enumerated and the actions they perform must be tested.

 URL schemes can be used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links"), a widespread and convenient way to launch a native mobile app via a link, which isn't inherently risky.
-Alternatively, since Android 6 App links can be used.
+Alternatively, since Android 6 App links can be used. //TODO: expand based on https://developer.android.com/training/app-links/verify-site-associations

 Nevertheless, data that's processed by the app and comes in through URL schemes should be validated as any content: